bodrick/awesome/README.md

 *   [Eonasdan/tempus-dominus](https://github.com/Eonasdan/tempus-dominus) - A powerful Date/time picker widget.
 *   [soundasleep/jquery-dropdown](https://github.com/soundasleep/jquery-dropdown) - Bootstrap-style dropdowns with some added features and no dependencies.

-## SCSS

-*   [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - A browser extension that enhance search engines with ChatGPT
-*   [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
-*   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
-Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
-*   [uswds/uswds](https://github.com/uswds/uswds) - The U.S. Web Design System helps the federal government build fast, accessible, mobile-friendly websites.
-*   [slatedocs/slate](https://github.com/slatedocs/slate) - Beautiful static documentation for your API
-*   [primer/css](https://github.com/primer/css) - The CSS design system that powers GitHub

 ## Zig

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.